Quantlyx/clipboardQR/README.md

 # clipboardQR
-Converts link from clipboard to QRcode.
+Converts text (eg. links) from clipboard to QRcode.